Cricket: South Africa V India 1st Test Scoreboard - UrduPoint

 Cricket: South Africa V India 1st Test Scoreboard

+Final scoreboard on the third day of the first Test between South Africa and India at SuperSport Park in Centurion on Thursday

-Centurion, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2023) Scoreboard at the end of South Africa's first innings on the third day of the first Test between South Africa and India at SuperSport Park in Centurion on Thursday.
+Centurion, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2023) Final scoreboard on the third day of the first Test between South Africa and India at SuperSport Park in Centurion on Thursday.

 India, first innings, 245